dshifflet/SqlWrangler/readme.md

 	(Hit ESC it will cancel and the buttons will come back now.)

 ## HOW TO SETUP CONNECTIONS...
-Stick them in the file "data-connectionStrings.config"
+Stick them in the file "data-connectionStrings.config".
+You may need to create this file.

 If you want to prompt for a user name and password do something like.
 DATA SOURCE=TNS_SOMETHING;PASSWORD={password};USER ID={username};